 Keep working on your personality so that YOU never go out of style or become unpopular!

 About the author:

-Devyani Borade writes on the humour and pathos of everyday life.
-Her fiction, nonfiction and art have been published in magazines across the world.
+Devyani Borade writes on the humor and pathos of everyday life.
+Her fiction, nonfiction, and art have been published in magazines across the world.
 Visit her website Verbolatry at http://devyaniborade.blogspot.com to contact her and read her other work.